spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-tab.md

 * Ocean cluster managing your Kubernetes worker nodes.
 *  [Ocean Controller Version 2.0.52 and above](https://docs.spot.io/ocean/tutorials/ocean-controller-v2/) installed and running.
    *  Make sure to install the [Metrics Server](https://github.com/kubernetes-incubator/metrics-server#deployment).

+*  Kubernetes 1.33 and above if you want Ocean to apply automatic recommendations without having to restart pods (subject to [Kubernetes limitations](https://kubernetes.io/docs/tasks/configure-pod-container/resize-container-resources/#limitations)).
+For a detailed explanation of changing CPU and memory requests and limits assigned to a container without recreating pods, see the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/resize-container-resources/).

-*  Vertical Pod Autoscaler project (VPA) Version 1.0.0 and above installed on your cluster.
+*  Vertical Pod Autoscaler project (VPA) 1.0.0 and above installed on your cluster (Spot recommends to upgrade to version 1.4.1 to apply automatic recommendations without having to restart pods).
 If the VPA is not already running on your cluster, run the following helm commands:

 ```sh